Credit Risk Transfer Mechanisms

 If a dealer bank is perceived to have some solvency risk, the counterparty of an OTC derivative looks for opportunities to reduce its exposures to that of the dealer bank.
 The following are the mechanisms that are possible in this case scenario:

 Novation to another dealer is also a feasible way for a counterparty to reduce its exposure to the dealer, just like in the case of Bear Stearns in 2008, whereby its counterparties sought for novation from other dealers.
 Often, a collateral posting call is necessary for the OTC derivatives agreement.
 Furthermore, the increase in collateral is frequently called from a counterparty whose credit rating gets downgraded below a stipulated level.

 Terms for the early termination of derivatives are included in the master swap agreements, and this includes one of the counterparties defaulting.

 Most OTC derivatives are exempted by law as “qualifying financial contracts” from the automatic stay at bankruptcy, holding up other creditors of a dealer.
 A significant post-bankruptcy drain on the defaulting dealer is the impact of unwinding the derivatives portfolio of the dealer.

 To minimize the incentive of counterparties fleeing from a weak dealer bank, derivatives contracts are granted through a central clearing counterparty, which intervenes between original buyers and sellers of OTC derivatives.
-The central clearing counterparty protects all lose accruing from defaults by amassing capital from members and collateral against derivatives exposures to its members.
+The central clearing counterparty protects all losses accruing from defaults by amassing capital from members and collateral against derivatives exposures to its members.